golang/dep/FAQ.md

 Sometimes the revision specified in the lock file is no longer valid.
 There are a few ways this can occur:

-* When you generated the lock file, you had an unpushed commit in your local copy of package X's repository in your GOPATH.
+* When you generated the lock file, you had an unpushed commit in your local copy of package X's repository in your `GOPATH`.
 (This case will be going away soon)
 * After generating the lock file, new commits were force pushed to package X's repository, causing the commit revision in your lock file to no longer exist.

 To troubleshoot, you can revert dep's changes to your lock, and then run `dep ensure -v -n`.